 Have you ever heard of Trusted Housesitters?
 If not then hear ye hear ye, traveling friends!
-It’s a great way to stay in a destination for free and fill any pet shaped hole in your heart.
+It’s a great way to stay in a destination for free and fill any pet-shaped hole in your heart.
 Free housing is the cheapest way to travel, after all.
-We were recently offered 4 pet sitting opportunities and wanted to share the secret to our success!
+We were recently offered a handful of pet sitting opportunities and wanted to share the secrets to our success!

 It was so hard at first.
 We were quite downtrodden, kind of losing hope, all that sad stuff.
 Our goal was to be in the United Kingdom for March and April, but only if we could find a house sit.
 The UK is pretty pricey compared to our current lives in Asia and homestays were more than double what we’re paying now.

 Even though there was no success for weeks, we kept applying to sit after sit, checking the website daily.
 Scotland, Wales, England, we tried for all of it.
 Most people did reply and said that we were great and all, but they chose someone else for such and such reason.
 The most common reason for us missing out on a sit was because the host preferred someone local.
 Understandable.
 Frustrating.
 But understandable.